Verse Eight: The Final Verse

 (8) Through a mind untarnished by stains of conceptions concerning the eight passing things, throughout all of this, and that knows all phenomena as an illusion, may I break free from my bondage, without any clinging.

-There are many quotations here from Shantideva that express the same type of thought:
+There are many quotations from Shantideva that express a similar type of thinking:

 (VIII.3) Worldly concerns are not discarded because of sticky attachments and thirst for material gain and the like; therefore, to set these things aside, someone with knowledge would discern like this: